Woongsik/fullstack-e-commerce-api/README.md

       - Forget password request

    4. Order
-      - Get list of all orders
-      - Get list of all user's order
+      - Get list of all user's orders
       - Get a user's order by order ID

    5. Admin